CodeWithHitesh/B-Tree-Python/README.md

 Merged commits on `master` are scanned for Conventional Commit messages.
 A separate workflow uses a public GitHub Action to calculate the next semantic version and automatically push the corresponding `vX.Y.Z` tag.
+Whenever a tag is created, another step builds the package and publishes it to the configured Artifactory PyPI repository.

 ## License